HITS-AIN/GPCC.jl/README.md

   <img width="253" height="165" src=logo.png>
 </p>

-❗The repo is currently being updated.
-Please be aware that certain functionality may not be available in the meanwhile.❗

 ## ℹ What is this?

 This is a Julia implementation of the Gaussian Process Cross Correlation (GPCC) method introduced in